Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Experiments

-\textbf{Main results.} In our experiments (Table \ref{tab:qwen_results}), segment-level interference outperforms all black-box baselines as well as existing UAP methods.
-For advanced VLM attack methods such as IDEATOR, even multi-turn image generation fails to bypass the reasoning process of RVLMs, highlighting that explicitly targeting the reasoning process is essential for effective attacks.
+\textbf{Main results.} In our experiments (\Cref{tab:qwen_results}), segment-level interference achieves higher ASR than prior methods.
+For advanced VLM attack methods such as IDEATOR, even multi-turn image generation fails to bypass the reasoning process of RVLMs, highlighting that targeting the reasoning process is essential for effective attacks.
 Furthermore, harmful fine-tuning using self-generated CoT and answers preserves task utility, in some cases even surpassing the original baseline.
 This indicates that Stealth Fine-Tuning achieves a strong balance between ASR and utility preservation.
-Finally, when combining Stealth Fine-Tuning with segment-level interference, the model attains the highest overall ASR, demonstrating the complementary strength of the two components.
+Finally, when combining Stealth Fine-Tuning with segment-level interference, the model attains the highest ASR, demonstrating the complementary strength of the two components.